 WHEREAS, 10K Architecture, on behalf of the operators of Highland Village Montessori School which is located in an RT1 zoning district and is commonly known as 1886 Ford Pkwy ("School") and legally described as Lane's Highland Park Ex E 26 Ft Lot 15 All Of Lot 16 And E 1 Ft Of Lot 17 Blk 11, duly applied to the Board of Zoning Appeals ("BZA"), under BZA File No. 19-062869 for a variance from the strict application of Legislative Code § 63.207 as it applies to the operation of a daycare facility which, based on the number of employees, is required to provided 12 off-street parking spaces.
-The School proposed site plan indicates 6 off -street parking spaces which requires a variance of 6 off-street parking spaces: and
+The School proposed site plan indicates 6 off -street parking spaces and